snipsnipsnip/ghostbird/doc/design.md

 ## How it works

-This is how user actions are handled:

-### The Ghostbird button

-1. The Ghostbird button is clicked in the compose window.
-1. The background script `background.js` responds to the event and starts a WebSocket connection to the GhostText server.
-(See [the protocol document][protocol] for details)
-1. `background` injects `compose.js` into the compose window.
-1. `background` connects to `compose` via a [`Port`](https://developer.thunderbird.net/add-ons/webextensions/api/runtime/port).
-1. `background` reads text content from the compose window.
-1. `background` sends the text to the GhostText server via WebSocket.
-1. The text editor shows the received text.
-1. Having established the connection, Thunderbird and the text editor can now synchronize text.
-    * When the text is changed in the text editor, the server sends the update to `background`, which relays it to `compose`, which updates the compose window.
-    * ~~When the text is changed in the compose window, `compose` sends the update to `background`, which relays it to the server, which updates the text editor.~~ (Not until v2.0.0)
-1. The WebSocket connection remains open until one of the following happens:
-    * a) When the server closes the WebSocket connection, which `background` detects and notifies `compose`.
-    * b) When the shortcut key assigned to the close function is pressed, `compose` closes the `Port`, which `background` detects and closes the WebSocket connection.
-    * c) When the compose window is closed, `compose` closes the `Port`, handled as the same as (b).
-1. The compose window returns to its normal state and the button is toggled off.

-### The options page

-1. The options page is opened from Thunderbird's add-on manager.
-1. `options.js` runs and loads saved settings from `browser.storage.local`.
-1. The user changes settings and clicks "Save".
-1. `options.js` saves the settings to `browser.storage.local`.
-1. The next time the Ghostbird button is clicked, `background.js` reads the saved settings from `browser.storage.local` and uses them.

-### Quirks and limitations

-* Because of [MV3 limitations][so], `background.js` may occasionally be suspended (all variables including WebSockets are unloaded, so it's effectively terminated).
-We do our best to prevent it, but ultimately it's up to Thunderbird.
-* We don't implement reconnecting the WebSocket connection when it is closed abnormally.
-The user has to click the Ghostbird button again to reconnect.
-* Initially, we don't support edits made in the compose window.
-We aim to support it in v2.0.0, but copying what the original GhostText add-on does might work well enough.
-We'll see.

 ### Some diagram that's between a component diagram and a call graph

 The diagram below is an initial sketch, so class names may differ from the current codebase.